• Share this on:

 • Do not just focus on specific European countries.
 Instead, identify the appropriate segment and let your buyers distribute your products across Europe within this segment.

-The market for decorative objects is shaped by various trends, often related to the trends for HDHT on a sector level.
-We will outline the main developments below, starting with the potential effects of the COVID-19 pandemic on the HDHT market.
+The market for decorative objects is shaped by various trends, often related to the trends for HDHT at the sector level.
+Key themes include ‘home sweet home’, playfulness and sustainability.

 In HDHT, trends and countertrends happen.
 On the one hand, there is a strong tendency among consumers to want to ‘declutter’ the home.
 This is expressed by buying only what is functional and essential, and by the large demand for storage products.
-At the same time, there is a countertrend based on the demand for objects to decorate the home which are not strictly necessary but fulfil a strong and deep-seated need among consumers.
+At the same time, there is a countertrend based on the need to decorate the home with objects that are not strictly necessary, but that fulfil a strong and deep-seated need amongst consumers.
+Their need to surround themselves with beautiful decorative objects is consistent with the ‘home sweet home’ trend.

-‘Home sweet home’ is an ongoing trend and the underlying need to connect with one’s fellow human being and feel secure in one’s own home are deep-seated drivers.
+‘Home sweet home’ is an ongoing trend, and the underlying need to connect with one’s fellow human beings and feel secure in one’s own home are deep-seated drivers.
 Decorative objects take a central place in this theme, making the product group a lasting but competitive market segment.

 From functional to decorative

 Playfulness is a powerful form of escapism, distracting consumers from worries in their daily lives.
-This can be a particularly pressing need in times of crisis, such as during the COVID-19 pandemic.
-A popular way for European consumers to express this need in their home decor is by buying functional objects with decorative designs.
+This can be a particularly pressing need in times of crisis, as was the case during the COVID-19 pandemic.
+One common way for European consumers to express this need in their interior spaces is by buying functional objects with decorative designs.

 From decorative to functional